No3Mc/Goodreads-Dataflow-Book-Analytics/README.md

 [1.0 INTRODUCTION](https://github.com/No3Mc/NOSQL-DMnP/blob/main/Final%20Submission/README.md#mongodb-coursework-2022-2023) <br>
 [2.0 SCENARIO](https://github.com/No3Mc/NOSQL-DMnP/blob/main/Final%20Submission/README.md#mongodb-coursework-2022-2023) <br>

-Goodreads has a web page for each book e.g. https://www.goodreads.com/book/show/5333265 or each review e.g., https://www.goodreads.com/review/show/2410025795
+- Goodreads has a web page for each book e.g. https://www.goodreads.com/book/show/5333265
+- or each review e.g., https://www.goodreads.com/review/show/2410025795

+A subset of Goodreads data has been selected for this coursework.
+There is data on books, reviews, authors, and genre.
+Permission was granted to use the data for this coursework from https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home on condition that the authors’ research papers are referenced (Mengting W. and Julian J. M 2018), (Mengting W et al. 2019).
+It is not necessary to read these papers to complete this coursework.

 [3.0 CONNECT, EXTRACT, TRANSFORM AND LOAD DATA (CETL) [15 marks]](https://github.com/No3Mc/NOSQL-DMnP/blob/main/Final%20Submission/README.md#30-connect-extract-transform-and-load-data-cetl-15-marks) <br>